marcus-j-davies/node-red-contrib-homekit-preconfigured/README.md

 The aim is to build up a rich set of Accessories (IP Cameras also), and make them ready made nodes for node-red.

 ## Why?
-You might ask, why use this instead of node-red-contrib-homekit-bridged (https://github.com/NRCHKB/node-red-contrib-homekit-bridged) and my answer to that will be use node-red-contrib-homekit-bridged, espcially if you are knowledgeable in Apples Homekit Accessory Protocol.
+You might ask, why use this instead of [node-red-contrib-homekit-bridged](https://github.com/NRCHKB/node-red-contrib-homekit-bridged) and my answer to that will be use node-red-contrib-homekit-bridged, espcially if you are knowledgeable in Apples Homekit Accessory Protocol.
 It offers the ability to create most Homekit Accessories, its an awsome module for node-red and works very very well.
 For me however, I wanted the following:
   - To have full visibility of the events emitted from the accessory
-  - To have all the required and optional Characteristics configured, for each accessory type (TV Accessory being one of them)
+  - To have all the required and optional Characteristics configured for each accessory type (TV Accessory being one of them)
-  - To have each Accessory type 'work out of the box' i.e you want an Alarm Accessory, then drag the Alarm node in to your flow
+  - To have each Accessory type work 'out of the box' i.e you want an Alarm Accessory, then drag the Alarm node in to your flow

 And so i created this repo.